 Rice showed flashes of ability on both sides of the ball last season.
 In the end, that’s all it was though, flashes.
 The biggest question mark facing this team this year was always going to be their ability to play for four quarters and finish.
 One week into the 2019 season and the Owls have mustered some sort of answer.

 Every phase isn’t running smoothly, but as a team, the 2019 Rice Owls are better than they were a season ago.

 The heavy underdogs played mostly penalty-free football and had a quality opponent on the ropes on the road.
 Rice isn’t going to play the triple option every weekend, but the kind of defense they displayed on Friday night will travel.

 It’s disappointing to leave West Point without a win, particularly with how close the game was from start to finish.
 Rice played well enough that they should feel scorned by the narrow defeat.
-That in itself is proof of a marked improvement.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+That in itself is proof of a marked improvement.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Baseball 2020: Previewing the UC Irvine series

 - Rice Women’s Basketball Preview: Owls seek rebound vs North Texas

 - Rice Basketball: Glue-guy Drew Peterson has become one of Owls’ leaders